Heng12312/FYP-Final/README.md

 This repository contains the submission code for my Final Year Project.

 ## Contents
 1. **EDA**: This file contains all the source code for data preparation and preprocessing for all the 3 datasets.
-Also include the Baseline model for RF, Gaussian NB, DT, KNN, and SVM.
+Also including the Baseline model for RF, Gaussian NB, DT, KNN, and SVM.
-2. **Dataset1**: This directory holds the datasets and any other data used in the project.
+2. **Dataset1**: This file contains the work on dataset 1.
-3. **Dataset2**: Documentation related to the project.
+3. **Dataset2**: This file contains the work on dataset 2.
-4. **Dataset3**: Results generated from the project.
+4. **Dataset3**: This file contains the work on dataset 3.

 ## Contributors
 - Telekom Malaysia Research and Development (TMRND)